 Prior to forming ObjectIDEA, Matt was an exhibition developer and Director of Interpretation at several exhibition planning and design firms in Boston.
 He brings an in-house perspective to the planning process by calling on his experience as a staff designer for the John G. Shedd Aquarium in Chicago and as a naturalist and educator for outdoor schools, parks, and museums across the United States.

-Jack Pittenger joined ObjectIDEA in 2013 in a research and content development role shortly before completing his Master’s degree in Public History at Arizona State University, where his thesis research was focused on questions surrounding the interpretation of violence and trauma at Gettysburg National Military Park.
+Jack Pittenger is an Exhibit Developer and Historian.
+He joined ObjectIDEA in 2013 after completing his Master’s degree in Public History at Arizona State University, where his thesis work centered on the interpretation of violence and trauma at Gettysburg National Military Park.